Name change: Ireland

 In the Republic of Ireland, a person earns their name by "use and repute".
 For most purposes it is enough to simply use the desired name and ask others to call you by that name.
 This was the traditional practice for a bride adopting her husband's surname.
 A change of name deed poll is not required, but provides documentary evidence of a name change.
 Resident non-EU nationals must apply to the Irish Naturalisation and Immigration Service for a deed poll.
 The deed poll requires a witness affidavit, and may optionally be enrolled in the High Court upon payment of stamp duty.
 An enrolled deed poll is required for some administrative name changes, such as on a driving licence or when changing legal gender.

 There is a second option using an 'unenrolled' deed poll, this is a regular deed poll that is signed by yourself in the presence of a witness over 18.
 This can be used to update your name in banks, schools and other non-governmental institutions.
 This is the long process as the Irish Passport Office and NDLS require two years of 'proof of usage' e.g bank statements in your new name dating back two years in order to change your name in comparison to a registered deed poll which allows you to change your name in the NDLS instantly along with DESAP.

+Malaysia

+Name changes in Malaysia are done at the local office of National Registration Department (JPN).
+Name changes for children require Malaysian identity cards (MyKad) of both parents, wedding certificates, birth certificate, and MyKid if exists.
+For name changes at will, a statutory declaration must be signed first, and the JPN.KP16 form is to be filled up at the JPN office.